The Core Producer Program

-Study music production, audio engineering and sound design in professional studios, led by great instructors and creative professionals who care about your success.
+Learn the foundations of Music, Recording, Sound Design, and DJing in professional studios, led by great instructors and creative professionals who care about your success.
+All in 8 months.

 Enter the World of Sound